 Overview.
 An "offense that involves fraud or deceit in which the loss to the victim or victims exceeds \$10,000" is an aggravated felony regardless of sentence imposed.
-Tax fraud where the loss to the government exceeds \$10,000 and money laundering or illegal monetary transactions involving \$10,000 also are aggravated felonies.29 Any offense containing fraud as an element is a crime involving moral turpitude.
+Tax fraud where the loss to the government exceeds \$10,000 and money laundering or illegal monetary transactions involving \$10,000 also are aggravated felonies.
+So is a theft conviction if a sentence of a year or more was imposed.
+Any offense containing fraud as an element is a crime involving moral turpitude.
+See California Criminal Law and Immigration, §§ 9.20, 9.35.
+There are ways to avoid these consequences, but the issue has become more complex.